kenfouo/cordova-plugin-push/README.md

 # cordova-plugin-push

-This is a copy of https://github.com/mapsplugin/cordova-plugin-googlemaps?
+This is a copy of [https://github.com/havesource/cordova-plugin-push](https://github.com/havesource/cordova-plugin-push)?
 We modified it to provide iOS 14 support with cordova.

 ### Installation
-    cordova plugin add cordova-plugin-googlemaps --save
+    cordova plugin add github:kenfouo/cordova-plugin-push --save

 Cordova Plugin Push
 Node CI Codacy Badge